- Prostate cancer risk factors

-Because the exact cause of prostate cancer is not known, at this time it isn’t possible to prevent most cases of the disease.
+There is no sure way to prevent prostate cancer.
 Many risk factors such as age, race, and family history can’t be controlled.
-But based on what we do know, there are some things you can do that might lower your risk of prostate cancer.
+But there are some things you can do that might lower your risk for this disease.

 Body weight, physical activity, and diet

 Some studies have found that men who are overweight may have a slightly lower risk of prostate cancer overall, but a higher risk of prostate cancers that are likely to be fatal.

-Studies have found that men who get regular physical activity have a slightly lower risk of prostate cancer.
+Studies have found that men who are regularly physically active have a slightly lower risk of prostate cancer.
 Vigorous activity may have a greater effect, especially on the risk of advanced prostate cancer.